emilgerz/css-reset-eg/README.md

 # A modern CSS reset, modified by Emil Gerz

 A tiny little reset that you can use as the basis of your CSS projects.
 You can read a [breakdown of it here](https://hankchizljaw.com/wrote/a-modern-css-reset/).

+I modified original modern-css-reset – now body element has 100dvh instead 100vh

 ## Installation